 Dr. Alec Pollard began the BTTI by discussing the Exposure and Response Prevention (ERP) treatment model and ways to apply this treatment method to different those with different OCD symptoms.
-After the first day of the training, the Houston OCD Program and OCD Texas co-sponsored a reception for clinicians to meet and learn from each other.
+After the first day of the training, the McLean OCD Institute // Houston and OCD Texas co-sponsored a reception for clinicians to meet and learn from each other.

 Dr. Joyce Davidson discussed pharmacology strategies for OCD.
 She included data about first line treatments, such as SSRIs, and newer techniques, including deep brain stimulation and transcranial magnetic stimulation.

 Dr. Aureen Wagner discussed tailoring treatment intervention for children and adolescents.
 She described her worry hill model, case examples, and family involvement in treatment with children.

 The training continued with a lecture on illness anxiety disorder by Dr. Thröstur Björgvinsson.
 Dr. Björgvinsson defined health anxiety and effective ways to treat it, as well as demonstrating creative ways to implement effective exposures with response prevention.

 Dr. Suzanne Mouton-Odum presented on tic disorders as well as hair pulling disorder (Trichotillomania) and skin picking disorder (Excoriation).
 She discussed the assessment and treatment strategies effective for these disorders.
 Dr. Alec Pollard concluded the second day by discussing treatment interfering behaviors, which are the challenges that interfere with clients’ abilities to participate in treatment.